Paul Dinello: Early life

 Dinello was born in Oak Park, Illinois to Frank Anthony Dinello, the head of DePaul University's Mental Health Clinic, and Ann Lee Dinello (née Zeiler).
-He's the fourth of five siblings: Donna, Lori, Linda and David.
+He is the fourth of five siblings: Donna, Lori, Linda and David.
+He has said he had an "average middle class midwestern upbringing".
 His uncle Dan Dinello, who piqued his interest in directing, is an independent filmmaker and professor emeritus at Columbia College Chicago.